corcor27/Introduction_to_R/_episodes/14-filesystems.md

 * There are reserved words (e.g., ‘else’, ‘for’) that cannot be used for naming variables as they are already used by R for specific purposes.

-It may seem fussy but in the grand scheme there are not that many enforce restrictions compared to the possible combinations of what you can name a variable.
-However, just because you can doesn’t mean you should.
-There exist several naming conventions in the R community to help provide structure to variable naming.
+It may seem fussy but there are actually not that many enforced restrictions compared to the number of variable naming combinations.
+However, just because you can, doesn’t mean you should.
+There exist several naming conventions in the R community to help provide structure and guidance to variable naming.